 All workshops at River Rally 2020 will relate to one or more of the themes below.
 We also encourage workshops that relate to these themes and intersect with diversity, equity, inclusion, and justice.

-Becoming a High-Performance Board of Directors: A top-notch board of directors can help your organization have greater impact, raise more money, and become more creative and responsive.
+Hidden Secrets: Engaged Boards and Effective Communications A top-notch board of directors and strong communications can help your organization have greater impact, raise more money, and become more creative and responsive.
 What are the fundamentals of being a great board member?
-What are you doing to sharpen board members’ skills, create an inclusive and positive board culture that attracts and retains talent, or keep it “fun”?
-What formats work best for board retreats and meetings?
+What are you doing to sharpen board members’ skills?
+How do you (and your board) share the stories of your work?
+What are the most effective ways to communicate with impact about water?